vaibhavsagar/website/drafts/hamts-from-scratch.md

         index = maskIndex bitmap mask
 ```

-But instead of carving off the last $n$ bits of `hash`, we want to recursively carve off the next $n$ bits!
+But this definition is wrong, because instead of carving off the last $n$ bits of `hash`, we want to recursively carve off the next $n$ bits!

 #### Shifting

 This is what's missing from our definition, a `shift` parameter corresponding to how far up the `hash` we're looking.
+This is why we defined `Shift` above.
 Taking this extra parameter into account, our bit manipulation functions now become:

 ```haskell